NosVladimir/KineticArchetypes/README.md

 # KineticArchetypes
-A mod for Pathfinder: Wrath of the Righteous, focused on making more kineticist archetypes and other class archetypes that uses kinetic blasts.
+A mod for Pathfinder: Wrath of the Righteous, focused on making more kineticist archetypes and other class archetypes that use kinetic blasts.

 # How to install